mlerner/mlerner.github.io/_drafts/2023-12-17-blueprint-a-toolchain-for-highly-reconfigurable-microservice-applications.md

 - Application level workflows: business logic that a developer writes to perform a specific function.
 - Scaffolding: underlying framework-level components like RPC functionality, distributed tracing libraries, and storage backends (like caches and databases).
-- Instantations: specific configuration for framework-level components (e.g. using a specific RPC library with deadlines set or with novel functionality like circuit-breakers enabled (TODO reference circuit-breakers)).
+- Instantations: specific configuration for framework-level components (e.g. using a specific RPC library with deadlines set or with novel functionality like [circuit-breakers](https://martinfowler.com/bliki/CircuitBreaker.html) enabled.

-A system is described in a programmatic configuration called a _workflow spec_ that contains application logic and its external interface.
+A system is described in a programmatic configuration called a _workflow spec_ which contains application logic and its external interface.

-TODO fig1
-TODO fig2
+{% maincolumn 'assets/blueprint/figure1.png' '' %}
+{% maincolumn 'assets/blueprint/figure2.png' '' %}

-Next, a user of blueprint creates a _wiring spec_ that encode the relationship between pieces of application code and framework-level components.
+Next, a user of Blueprint creates a _wiring spec_ that encode the relationship between pieces of application code and framework-level components.
 In one example, the authors recreate a simple microservice for posting on a social network, including connection to external caches and databases.

-TODO fig3
+{% maincolumn 'assets/blueprint/figure3.png' '' %}

-Blueprint then uses the _wiring spec_ to create an _intermediate representation_ (TODO note that the idea of IR is common to compiled systems) of the system.
+Blueprint then uses the _wiring spec_ to compile an _intermediate representation_ (an idea [common to many compilers](https://cs.lmu.edu/~ray/notes/ir/)) of the system.
 The intermediate representation is effectively a graph with nodes describing code and edges describing dependencies (e.g. service A calls service B).

-TODO figure 4
+{% maincolumn 'assets/blueprint/figure4.png' '' %}

-The intermediate representation is then turned into concrete artifacts representing the components of the system - for example, if a service written in Go relies on a gRPC library, and the application should be wrapped with a Doccker image, the a build system will compile the Go code and create a correponding Docker image that can later be pushed to production.
+Lastly, the intermediate representation is used to build concrete artifacts representing the components of the system - for example, the build system can compile the code for a service written in Go and wrap it with a Docker image, enabling later deployments to production.

 ## How is the research evaluated?

-The authors evaluate the six main research claims about the implementation:
+The authors evaluate several research claims about the implementation, but three themes stood out to me:

 - Does Blueprint make it easier for developers to try new configurations of an system's _existing_ components and libraries?
 - Can Blueprint be used to create system configurations that reproduce reliability issues?
-- Does Blueprint make it easier to adopt system-wide improvements?
-- How closely do the systems that Blueprint generates reproduce existing reference systems?
-- What is the difficulty of extending Blueprint's implementation?
 - What are the costs of the abstractions that Blueprint provides?

+To evaluate the first them of whether Blueprint makes it easier to try new configurations for a system's existing components, the authors considered the lines of code required to enable/disable tracing and to convert a microservice deployment into a monolith.

+They were able to perform the first task of making changes to tracing with 5 lines of code.
+Similarly, by changing ~10 lines of code in the Blueprint configuration, they were able to generate a monolithic version of an application previously deployed as microservices, then quantify the performance impact of this change.

+{% maincolumn 'assets/blueprint/figure5.png' '' %}

+The authors also used Blueprint to reproduce or create reliability issues in a service - in particular they focused on [Metastable failures](https://www.micahlerner.com/2022/07/11/metastable-failures-in-the-wild.html) described in a previous paper review.
+While creating specific configurations of a system to enable reliability testing is not a unique feature of Blueprint, the ease with which the authors performed this analysis is exciting.

+Lastly, the authors analyzed how long it takes for Blueprint to generate systems of different sizes.
+While many of the examples are based on prototype systems, the authors also ran Blueprint on a system derived from a [microservice dataset published by Alibaba](https://dl.acm.org/doi/10.1145/3472883.3487003).

+{% maincolumn 'assets/blueprint/table5.png' '' %}

 ## Conclusion

+Blueprint's idea of separating the concerns involved in an application seems like a promising approach with the potential to dramatically increase the velocity of the software development lifecycle (at least for microservices).
+One area that seems particularly exciting about Blueprint is the ability to simplify testing different service configurations across infrastructure - for example, rather than rewriting a large body of application code to test out a new tracing library, a developer can simply swap out the code in the Blueprint definition.

+From reading the paper, there are several areas of further research for Blueprint, particularly around production readiness.
+For example, Blueprint's compliation time for a system of ~3000 microservces described in a paper from Alibaba ran for 12 minutes.
+For organizations that would have many components in their configuration, the cost to run Blueprint would certainly be non-negligible.
+To speedup compliation of Blueprint, perhaps it would only recompute parts of the system touched by a developer's changes.
+Onboarding new systems to Blueprint also seems like a challenge, as developers would need to perform some implementation in order to create the definition of their system - perhaps the team behind Blueprint will create tooling that automates this process by reading traces for a running system.